strahinja08/my-puppeteer-project/README.md

 # my-puppeteer-project
-A way to headlessly browse input forms w reload.
+A way to headless browse input forms w reload.